By: F11-03 Since: Feb 2020 Licence: MIT

 The

-then parses an optional user input to determine the period of transaction report to display.
+TransactionsCommandParserthen parses an optional user input to determine the period of transaction report to display.

-This Process returns aTransactionsCommand
+This Process returns aTransactionsCommandobject to theLogicManager. -

 The